 Franciscan Children’s is more than a four-hour drive from the Smart’s home in Howland, but the family does their best to stick together despite the distance.
 Denise spends most of her time with Brandon so that Robert can continue working.
 Brandon’s nine-year-old little sister loves her big brother and visits him as often as she can.
 They are all hopeful for the day when Brandon can go home and they can be a full-time family again.

 The Smart family relies on federal Medicaid funding to supplement their private insurance in order to cover Brandon’s medical expenses and nursing care.
 They have yearly interviews with Mainecare, Maine’s Medicaid program, in order to continue coverage – including Brandon, who has to answer numerous questions about his challenges.

 “Without Medicaid, Brandon wouldn’t get the care that he needs, and I’m not sure where we would be,” says Denise who went back to school a few years ago to become a case worker to help other kids like Brandon get the services that they need.
 “I invite legislators to meet my son.
 Get to know him, who he is, and see who you’re impacting by cutting funding from this program.”

 Brandon is one of more than 30 million kids in the U.S. who rely on Medicaid for access to the health care they need.
-With the senate aiming to vote on new healthcare legislation before the end of June, now is the time to join the conversation and advocate for Medicaid.
+Now is the time to join the conversation and advocate for Medicaid.
 Please take a moment to send an email to your senator and share Brandon’s Story, or visit our Advocacy webpage for more information and details.

 Want to share your story?
 Send it our way to email@example.com.Explore All Stories